dotnet/docs-maui/docs/essentials/includes/ios-PresentationSourceBounds.md

 ms.date: 08/04/2021
 ---

 When requesting a share or opening launcher on iPadOS, you can present in a popover.
-This specifies where the pop over will appear and point an arrow directly to.
+This specifies where the popover will appear and point an arrow directly to.
 This location is often the control that launched the action.
 You can specify the location using the `PresentationSourceBounds` property:

 ```csharp
 await Share.RequestAsync(new ShareFileRequest